Michigan State president: Post-game melee 'unacceptable'

 University of Michigan Deputy Police Chief Melissa Overton said an investigation is underway in partnership with Michigan State police, and Michigan's athletic department and football program.

-''Coach Tucker will be holding the players involved responsible, and our football team and university will be cooperating with all related investigations by law enforcement and the Big Ten Conference,'' Stanley said.
+Stanley said the university will be cooperating with all related investigations by law enforcement and the Big Ten.

+The Big Ten said in a statement: ''The conference is currently gathering information, will thoroughly review the facts, and will take appropriate action.''

+It was the second straight game at Michigan that included an altercation in the long, narrow tunnel that goes from the locker rooms to the field.

 ---